The genuine AppleMobileDeviceHelper.exe file is a software component of iTunes by Apple.

 Description: AppleMobileDeviceHelper.exe is not essential for the Windows OS and causes relatively few problems.
 The AppleMobileDeviceHelper.exe file is located in a subfolder of "C:\Program Files\Common Files".

 The program has no visible window.
 It is a Verisign signed file.
 AppleMobileDeviceHelper.exe is digitally signed.
 The file is not a Windows system file.
 The software can be uninstalled in the Control Panel.
+There is no information about the author of the file.
 AppleMobileDeviceHelper.exe is able to monitor applications.
-Therefore the technical security rating is 15% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 17% dangerous, however you should also read the user reviews.

 Recommended: Identify AppleMobileDeviceHelper.exe related errors